 | 3 | Context Dragging | Time / memory |

-All four parts follow the same invariant: probabilistic components propose; deterministic systems persist.
+All parts follow the same invariant: probabilistic components propose; deterministic systems persist.

 © 2026 Scott Galloway — Unlicense — All content and source code on this site is free to use, copy, modify, and sell.